TransAct Technologies (NASDAQ:TACT) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of TransAct Technologies (NASDAQ:TACT – Get Rating) in a research note issued to investors on Monday.
-The brokerage issued a hold rating on the technology company’s stock.
+StockNews.com began coverage on shares of TransAct Technologies (NASDAQ:TACT – Get Rating) in a research note issued to investors on Tuesday.
+The firm set a “hold” rating on the technology company’s stock.

-Several other analysts also recently weighed in on TACT.
-Zacks Investment Research downgraded TransAct Technologies from a hold rating to a sell rating in a research report on Tuesday, March 15th.
-Craig Hallum lowered their price objective on TransAct Technologies from $20.00 to $12.00 in a research report on Thursday, March 10th.
-Barrington Research lowered their price objective on TransAct Technologies from $20.00 to $15.00 in a research report on Thursday, March 10th.
-Finally, Roth Capital lowered their price objective on TransAct Technologies from $21.00 to $14.00 in a research report on Thursday, March 10th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat, TransAct Technologies presently has an average rating of Hold and an average target price of $13.67.
+A number of other brokerages have also issued reports on TACT.
+Craig Hallum cut their price target on shares of TransAct Technologies from $20.00 to $12.00 in a research note on Thursday, March 10th.
+Barrington Research reduced their target price on shares of TransAct Technologies from $20.00 to $15.00 in a report on Thursday, March 10th.
+Roth Capital dropped their price target on shares of TransAct Technologies from $21.00 to $14.00 in a research note on Thursday, March 10th.
+Finally, Zacks Investment Research upgraded shares of TransAct Technologies from a “sell” rating to a “hold” rating in a research note on Tuesday, April 12th.
+Two equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company has an average rating of “Buy” and an average target price of $13.67.

 About TransAct Technologies (Get Rating)